STILLMAN MASONIC LODGE #490

 During the middle age’s a distinguished group of Men were assembled to carry the work of making Good Men Better.

 Throughout history, Masonic Scholars have expounded on the theory that the origins of Freemasonry were established by stonemasons between the late 1600’s and early 1700’s.
 During this era, Stonemasons were known to travel the world in search of work.
+As a means of communication to determine a workman’s level of skill, a system of recognition was created.

 Stonemasons that held a higher level of knowledge were said to have established what is currently known Freemasonry.
 For a more informative perspective on the origins of Freemasonry, click the link below.